 Los Angeles, the Creative Capital of the World, Is Our Laboratory.

-The Master’s in Arts Management program provides valuable experience and career-launching connections for a wide range of career paths.
+The Master of Arts in Arts Management program provides valuable experience and career-launching connections for a wide range of career paths.
 Our ties to the vibrant and dynamic Southern California arts community offer practical research on real issues and close interaction with experienced faculty.
-You will have a first-hand opportunity to master the skills and knowledge to shape the future of arts organizations regionally, nationally and globally.
+You will have a first-hand opportunity to master the skills and knowledge to shape the future of arts organizations regionally, nationally, and globally.

 Turn your passion into your profession.
-Arts institutions in the profit and nonprofit sectors are seeking capable managers with an understanding of the arts, culture and business to head museums, theatre and dance companies, music and arts education organizations, cultural centers, and advocate for the future of the arts.
-The Arts Management program blends the best of the Drucker School of Management and the School of Arts and Humanities to balance business courses with graduate level courses in the study of culture, history and the arts.
+Arts institutions in the for and nonprofit sectors are seeking capable managers with an understanding of the arts, culture, business, and leadership to head museums, manage theatre and dance companies, lead music and arts education organizations, and advocate for the future of the arts.
+The Arts Management program blends the best of the Drucker School of Management and the School of Arts and Humanities to balance business courses with graduate level courses in the study of culture, history, and the arts.

 Program Highlights